haofanwang/Score-CAM/README.md

 ## Citation
-If you find this work or code is helpful in your research, please cite our work:
+If you find this work is helpful in your research, please cite our work:
 ```
 @inproceedings{wang2020score,
   title={Score-CAM: Score-weighted visual explanations for convolutional neural networks},